 TEST #2 – Content Agreement

-Naturally, the overall content of each wave of revelation must be agreeable with the events and descriptions of it’s corresponding apocalyptic time period.
-This doesn’t mean that every event must be described in both places, but there should be some events which are described in both places, and they must fit the chronology according to the hypothesis.
+Naturally, the overall content of each period of revelation must be agreeable with the events and descriptions of it’s corresponding apocalyptic time period.
+This doesn’t mean that every event must be described in both places, but there should be some events which are described in both places, there should be no events that are out of place, and all events must fit the chronology according to the hypothesis.

-Testing the content of the seals vs. the 70th Week: Below, we see a proper correlation between the seal events and the events of the 70th Week of Daniel:
+Testing the content of the Seals vs. the 70th Week: Below, we see a correlation between the seal events and the events of the 70th Week of Daniel:

 |70th Week||The Seals|